 Information sensed at Read Station 1, is compared with that sensed at Read Station 2.
-This comparison consists of a hole-by-hole (binary bit-by-bit) comparison within the Processor Unit.
-Where required, this subroutine can be expanded to perform various auditing functions such as a Modulus 11 Check Digit Verification, etc. Errors, therefore, can be detected at the time they occur and immediately outfiled into a designated stacker.
+This comparison consists of a hole-by-hole (binary bit-by-bit) comparison within the Central Processor.
+Where required, this subroutine can be expanded to perform various auditing functions such as a Modulus 11 Check Digit Verification, etc. Error cards, therefore, can be detected at the time they occur and immediately outfiled into a designated stacker.